 The Fight Ahead

 We are facing dangerous times but we are not giving up in our fight to legalize and provide a pathway to citizenship for the over 11 million undocumented immigrants living in this country.
-We continue to advocate for Congress to take meaningful action on immigration by advocating for Comprehensive Immigration Reform and other efforts in support of our community.
-We are resisting and will continue to resist the attacks from the current administration.
+We continue to advocate for Congress to take meaningful action on immigration by advocating for policies that grant protections for undocumented citizens like the DREAM Act, and the defunding of the agencies that make up the deportation machine.
+We are resisting the anti-immigrant attacks coming from this white supremacist administration that seek to close all pathways to legal migration and detain and deport as many immigrants as possible.
 We will not give up and we will fight for a United States that values its diversity, that values immigrants and refugees, and a country that respects our dignity as human beings.

 DACA & DREAM Act:

-We continue to fight to #DefendDACA and applaud efforts by states, including Colorado, to sue the federal government for the repeal of DACA.
-We are also fighting for a clean DREAM Act that takes the first step to creating humane and just immigration system that recognizes that all people have a right to move for safety and for a better life and prioritizes keeping families together.
+We continue to fight to #DefendDACA and we will continue to fight for a clean DREAM Act that takes the first step to creating humane and just immigration system that recognizes that all people have a right to move for safety and for a better life and prioritizes keeping families together.
 We will not stand for efforts to divide our community, or any increases in funding for the border wall, to militarize the border, to put more ICE boots on the ground or to put more immigrants in detention beds.

-Check out the following links for additional information:
+Check out the following links for additional information on DACA:

 - Click here to learn more about the DACA repeal.